-The MPH program in nutrition and food security emphasizes the social and environmental determinants of nutrition and food security problems.
-Students learn ways to address these issues through nutritional assessment of populations, community nutrition actions, health promotion programs, and food and nutrition policies.
-Graduates leave the school with the skills to manage or participate in health programs that address nutritional issues.
-They also gain the tools needed to shape policies that improve the nutritional health and food security of populations.
-The program addresses problems and solutions across a full spectrum of contexts, including: humanitarian crises in low-income countries; sustainable development in low– and middle–income countries; and the dual burden problems of under– and over–nutrition common to middle and high-income countries.
+The MPH Nutrition Program emphasizes the social and environmental determinants of nutrition problems and how to solve them through nutritional assessment of populations, community nutrition actions, health promotion programs, and food and nutrition policies.
+The program trains future public health nutritionists to manage programs and shape policies that improve the nutritional health and food security of populations.
+A full spectrum of contexts is addressed, including humanitarian crises in low-income countries, problems of sustainable development in low– and middle–income countries, and dual burden problems (under– and over–nutrition) common to middle- and high-income countries.
 Two tracks are available to students: a generalist public health nutrition track; and the nutrition - maternal and child health leadership track, which interweaves the MPH program with the Tulane Dietetic Internship.

 This program is a member of the Association of Graduate Programs in Public Health Nutrition (AGPPHN).

 Public Health Nutrition Track: An introductory course in nutrition and the equivalent to the Biological Basis of Health and Disease course (TRMD 6010) are required as pre- or co-requisites.
 Students from other universities with undergraduate degrees in nutrition, dietetics, or food science and nutrition will automatically meet these pre-requisites.
 Students who took an introductory nutrition class and have a degree in the biological sciences or were a pre-medical or a nursing student will also meet these pre-requisites.